BrianMcConway/puppy-puzzle-game/README.md

 ## Future Features

-- Future features will include an additional page where original music compositions can be purchased through the website with a copyright.
+- Future features will include recording of high scores, an audio alert when you complete the game (if audio is enabled),

 ## Typography and color scheme